ashtonsix/awesome-query/README.md

 * Only output ansi charachters
 * Anonomously collect usage stats
 * If a phantom instance crashes it should be restarted and not affect the program
+* Bin commands
+* Find a "10 things to do before you publish a module to NPM" thing

 Examples
 --------